Edit Blog Post

 all their possessions.
 Tensions, which had been building over the last few months, seemed to be coming to a head, and we heard rumours that Ecuador was about to completely close its border to Venezuelans.

-in their country, or because they were not able to find work or be welcomed in Ecuador or further south.
+felt renewed hope in their country, or because they were not able to find work or be welcomed in Ecuador or further south.
 Probably the latter, sadly, as many Ecuadorians and Colombians we met advised us that unemployment in each country and the lack of good-paying work was already a long-standing problem before the Venezuelans' arrival en masse.

-Anyway, after we were back in Colombia, buying our compulsory vehicle insurance was the only time-consuming event we had to contend with.
+Once we were back in Colombia, buying our compulsory vehicle insurance was the only time-consuming event we had to contend with.
 We had been advised by the customs officer at the border to purchase it from a nearby supermarket, so off we went and had no trouble signing up for it at the special car insurance booth inside the store.
 But as with most places in South America, we had to make the actual payment elsewhere - in fact at the regular supermarket checkout till!
 So we found ourselves behind a long line of people buying everything from groceries to, well, car insurance!
-As Ken has wearily lamented in a previous blog post, Colombian supermarkets allow you to do many transactions in addition to your grocery shopping, and so checkout lines are invariably slow-moving and tedious as you wait for people to recharge
+As Ken has wearily lamented in a previous blog post, Colombian supermarkets allow you to do many transactions in addition to your grocery shopping, and so checkout lines are invariably slow-moving and tedious as you wait for people

-their phones, pay their electric bills, validate coupons...and yes, pay their car insurance bills!
+to recharge their phones, pay their electric bills, validate coupons...and yes, pay their car insurance bills!
 Anyway, it all worked out and Ken was only a little ruffled as he is getting quite used to these little South American idiosyncrasies by now.

 After a couple of long driving days, we spent 2 lovely nights at a campground up in the mountains north of Popayán, near a town called Silvia.
 Finca Bonanza is owned by a wonderful Moroccan family - Kika, Anouar, and their three teenage kids - and we were given a very warm welcome by them all.
 They had travelled for three years around South America in their motorhome before deciding to settle in the area and start up a campground.
 Their property has an interesting history: it was the weekend retreat of a notorious Cali cartel boss nicknamed 'The Scorpion', and apparently he used to host huge parties there for his cartel cronies, bringing in women from Brazil, guests arriving in helicopters, and blasting music across the surrounding mountains (he had no neighbours to annoy back then, and even if he did, who would dare complain!).
-There is even an escape tunnel under the property, but the family are
+There is even an escape tunnel under the property, but the

 Fi and Mariposa!